JiangLong2019/ai-docbase-demo/blocks/faq/README.md

 - **Terri Scheer Design**: Matches the visual design and layout of the Terri Scheer FAQ page
 - **Category Filtering**: Filter FAQ items by categories with pill-shaped buttons
-- **Expandable Answers**: Click to expand/collapse FAQ answers with smooth animations
+- **Expandable Answers**: Click on question titles to show/hide answers with smooth animations
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **Sticky Sidebar**: Contact support sidebar that sticks to the top on desktop
 - **Professional UI**: Clean, modern design with smooth transitions